The 7 Best Road Bike Pedals & Cleats to Ride

 Wahoo Fitness Speedplay Zero pedals are the lightest pedals in this selection.
 The Speedplay system is popular among bike fitters thanks to its high adjustability and flexibility.

-Riders lean towards Speedplay pedals because if set right, it often resolves knee pain issues.
+Riders lean towards Speedplay pedals because they often resolve knee pain issues if set right.

 Furthermore, they allow you to clip in from both sides, just like on MTB clipless pedals.